Court Remands Ogun Speaker, Oluomo, Others over Alleged N4.1bn Fraud

 He prayed the court to allow the first defendant remain in the custody of the EFCC pending the perfection of his bail conditions.

-Also counsel to the 2nd and 3rd defendants, Akinyemi Aremu and Oluwole Aladedoy urged the court to grant their clients bail in liberal and affordable terms.
+Also counsel to the 2nd and 3rd defendants, Akinyemi Aremu and Oluwole Aladedoye urged the court to grant their clients bail in liberal and affordable terms.

 In his response, EFCC prosecutor, Oyedepo did not oppose the bail application, but left it to the discretion of the court.